 More about Ajo Sacha (Mansoa alliacea)

-Common names: Adenocalymma pachypus, Adenocalymma sagotii, Pseudocalymma alliaceum, Pseudocalymma pachypus, Pseudocalymma sagotti, Bignonia alliacea, Pachyptera alliacea and Ajo Sacha
+Other names: Adenocalymma pachypus, Adenocalymma sagotii, Pseudocalymma alliaceum, Pseudocalymma pachypus, Pseudocalymma sagotti, Bignonia alliacea, Pachyptera alliacea and Ajo Sacha

 Parts Used: bark, leaf, root.